Mr-Smyth/nodejs-with-expressjs/docs/databases.md

   // Make sure the correct username and password is included
   // this will return a promise.

-  MongoClient.connect('mongodb+srv://AcmeUser:kje78rych@myfirstcluster.ugdke.mongodb.net/myFirstDatabase?retryWrites=true&w=majority')
+  MongoClient.connect('mongodb+srv://AcmeUser:kje78rych@myfirstcluster.ugdke.mongodb.net/shop?retryWrites=true&w=majority')
   .then(result => {
-      console.log('Connection Successful')
+      console.log('Connection Successful');
   })
   .catch(err => console.log(err));
   ```

 + As you will see in the example above we setup a client constructor, and call connect with the url provided from Mongo in the connect settings.

++ The url will need to contain the database user and password and also include a db name - this name will make mongo db to connect to the database with a matching name, and if it does not exist, mongo will create it once data is written to it.

 + We now need to connect to the database when we connect to our server.

-To do this we will wrap the above code which connects to Mongo, inside a method.
-This method will take a callback allowing for direct access to the result - which will be a client object.
++ So we will wrap the above code which connects to Mongo, inside a method, which will provide us with a connection client or object.
+We can then call this from inside our app.js

++ The problem at this stage is that if we call this connection directly from,  say a model or anywhere that needs access to mongo - this will simply force a new connection for every action required - and this is not good practice.
+The best way to do this is to setup our connection so it is always on, and then have another `getDb` method that will return a connection to whatever piece of code requires it.

++ To do this - firstly we will add another variable and call it `_db` - the underscore describes this as an internally used variable.

++ Then when we get the result back which is our connection client, we can grab the data base from this object and assign this database to the `_db` variable.

++ So our connection method with our new getDb method will look like this:

   ```
   // connect to Mongo db